 10. That Time I Appreciated the Ancient Greek Statues

-I actually like the mythical design they’ve taken with some of the landmark statues in Assassin’s Creed Odyssey – they just decided that for the sake of scale and coolness, they look so much better when they’re made to be enormous, and I happen to agree.
+I actually like the mythical design they’ve taken with some of the landmark statues and locations in Assassin’s Creed Odyssey – they just decided that for the sake of scale and coolness, they look so much better when they’re made to be enormous, and I happen to agree.
 For this context, it works well to abandon realism for thematic values here.

 Here I am on the top of the statue of Zeus the Lightning Bearer on the island of Kephalonnia.
 So majestic, so grand, I observe the Gods in awe…

 Assassin’s Creed Odyssey released on the 5 October 2018 on PlayStation 4, Xbox One, Nintendo Switch (Japan only) and PC.
 Read our full review for the game.